Chinese giant salamander: In zoos and aquariums

 As of early 2008, Species360 records show only five individuals held in US zoos (Zoo Atlanta, Cincinnati Zoo, and Saint Louis Zoological Park), and an additional four in European zoos (Dresden Zoo and Rotterdam Zoo); as well as one in the State Museum of Natural History Karlsruhe, where it is also the museum's mascot.

 As of 2019, London Zoo holds four individuals (one of them on display) that were seized from an illegal importation of amphibians in 2016.
 A medium-sized individual, approximately 3 ft long, was kept for several years at the Steinhart Aquarium in San Francisco, California, and is now on display again in the "Water Planet" section of the new California Academy of Sciences building.
 There are also two in residence at the Los Angeles Zoo.
 Additional individuals are likely kept in non-Species360 zoos and animals parks in its native China, such as Shanghai Zoo.
-Several of them are kept in the aquaria of Shanghai and Xian.
+Several of them are kept in the aquaria of Shanghai and Xi'an.
 The Osaka Aquarium Kaiyukan in Japan has both a Chinese and a Japanese giant salamander on display, as does the Saitama aquarium in Hanyū, Saitama.
+The Ueno Zoological Gardens also has a Chinese giant salamander on display.

 Since May 2014, 33 Chinese giant salamanders, including three adults, have been held in Prague Zoo.
 The main attraction is the largest individual in Europe, which is 155 cm long.